MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync-configure-and-troubleshoot.md

 ## Troubleshoot sync issues

-This section provides troubleshooting steps for the most commonly encountered sync issues.
+This section provides troubleshooting steps for the most common sync issues.
 It also includes the recommended tools for gathering the logs needed for troubleshooting.

 ## Frequently Asked Questions